kids-first/kf-cbioportal-etl/docs/DIFF_STUDY_CLINICAL.md

    - A summary of the number of changes of each attribute type printed to STDOUT
  - Zero or more id lists for patients and samples to be deleted and/or added
  - A directory in the form of {study_id}_delta_data with delta files for incremental output
+ - A directory in the form of {study_id}_add_data with new data files for incremental output

 ### patient_portal_v_build.txt example:
 ```